spacetelescope/cosmo/docs/getting_started.rst

     pip install .

-Settings with a configuration file
+Settings via a Configuration File
 ----------------------------------
 To manage configurations, COSMO uses a ``yaml`` configuration file.
 Create a yaml configuration file with the following format: